A Capitalist Criticises Capitalism

-"The global capitalist system… is coming apart at the seams".
-So declared capitalist and arch-speculator George Soros before a US congressional enquiry on 19 September 1998.
+“The global capitalist system . . . is coming apart at the seams”.
+So declared arch-speculator George Soros before a US congressional enquiry on 19 September last year.
 He has since expanded on this in a book entitled The Crisis of Global Capitalism.
 What has he in mind?

 By “global capitalist system” Soros doesn’t mean what we would understand by the term, i.e. capitalism as a world-wide system of production for profit, but the more restricted sense of present world financial arrangements which allow the more or less free movement of capital throughout the world: